A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

 Step 4: Paint the Skin Shadows

 Mix together unbleached titanium white, red, blue and titanium white to create a darker skin tone.
-Using your flat wash brush (un-rinsed), proceed to add curved horizontal strokes along the eye fold area.
+Using your flat wash brush (un-rinsed), proceed to add curved horizontal strokes along the eye fold area, following the shape of the eye.

 Tap your brush into water (but not in paint) and proceed to blend the shadows into the skin color.